Rockypocky77/ChancifySATPrep/sat3.md

 A) NO CHANGE
 B) My advisor, Dr. Singh, who specializes in genetics,
 C) My advisor Dr. Singh, who specializes in genetics,
-D) My advisor, Dr. Singh who specializes in genetics
+D) My advisor, which specializes in genetics,

 The team of engineers have designed an innovative solution.

 A) NO CHANGE
 B) has designed
 C) are designing
-D) were designing
+D) have been designing

 Evidence from clinical trials suggest the treatment is effective.

 A) NO CHANGE
 B) suggests
 C) are suggesting
-D) have suggested
+D) have been suggesting

 Mammals are warm-blooded animals.
 [5] dolphins maintain constant body temperature.